Watch the webinar now:

 Significance for purchasing

 The consignment agreement offers considerable advantages in purchasing.
-It improves liquidity, as payments are only due on consumption, and reduces storage costs and the risk of excess stock.
-It also strengthens the supplier relationship through closer cooperation and enables greater flexibility in production planning.
+It improves liquidity, as payments are only made when goods are consumed, and reduces storage costs and the risk of excess stock.
+It also strengthens supplier relationship management through closer cooperation and enables greater flexibility in production planning.

 • Cash flow optimization: Later payment dates save financial resources.